Throwing axe: Nzappa zap

-The Nzappa zap is a weapon from the Democratic Republic of the Congo that is one of the more unusual-looking throwing axes.
+The Nzappa zap is a weapon from the Democratic Republic of the Congo.
 The Nzappa zaps sometimes had an iron head with two or three human faces.
 The handle had the shape of a club with a round upper part.
 The head is attached to the club via struts, giving the weapon its unique design.
 These axes were either thrown short distances or wielded in hand-to-hand combat.